Dance

 Stretch the boundaries of your performance

-We are dedicated to educating choreographers of the future through our global, interdisciplinary community located in the heart of Washington, D.C.
-Working with internationally known guest artists through classes and workshops, our students establish professional connections to a variety of geographies and heritages with countless performative opportunities both in and out of the studio.
+We are dedicated to educating dancers and choreographers of the future through our global, interdisciplinary community located in the heart of Washington, D.C.
+Working with national and internationally known guest artists through classes and rehearsals, our students establish professional connections to a variety of geographies and heritages with countless performative opportunities both in and out of the studio.

 Our program prepares you for a professional career in the multifaceted field of dance as artist, entrepreneur, manager or dance specialist.
-We focus on contemporary and post-modern dance techniques, emphasizing experimentation through creative process, and our courses are allied with the body of knowledge found in somatic theories.
+We focus on modern, postmodern and contemporary dance techniques, emphasizing experimentation through creative process, and our courses are allied with the body of knowledge found in somatic theories.
 Modern technique classes are offered at four levels, and students take additional classes in dance history, production and career strategies.

 If you’re looking for a dance program that emphasizes art and creative problem solving, where you’ll engage with diverse peers and innovative faculty, there is no better place than at the Corcoran School.